Nakilon/rasel/README.md

   * `j` -- "jump forward" -- pop a value from the stack and jump over that many cells in the current instruction pointer direction
     If the value isn't integer the error is raised.
     If the value is negative, jump is done the opposite direction but the instruction pointer direction does not change.
-  * `?` -- "if" -- pop a value and do nothing if it's positive
+  * `?` -- "if positive" -- pop a value and work as "trampoline" if it's positive
-    Reverse the direction of the instruction pointer if it's negative or 0.
   * `a` -- "take at" -- pop a value N from the stack, then copy the Nth value from it to the top
     If the top stack value is 0 or exceeds the size of stack then it's effectively the same as `$0`.
     If the top stack value is 1 it's effectively the same as `$:`.